soi-20/brains/_posts/2018-05-08-contrarian.md

 comments: true
 ---

-Contrarian thinking isn't about being contrary for the sake of it.
+Contrarian thinking isn't about being contrary.
 It's about recognising that rather often when everyone thinks alike nobody is actually thinking.

 And being a contrarian is about noticing and about integrating what you notice with the rest of what you know.